EricSchrock/co2-monitor/README.md

 | **Total**              | $42.37 |           |                                                                                     |

 *Price does not include shipping or bulk discounts. \
-**One set enough to furnish at least three sensor units.
+**One set is enough to furnish at least three sensor units.
 Price divided by three.

 ### System